Uganda has had a number of successful community dance and empowerment programs to support youth:

 The expected outcome for taking Hakim into a loving home was that he would feel worthy, healthy, wanted, empowered, and would recover from his substance abuse.

-Many youth that have run away from home end up living in Uganda's largest slum "Kisenyi."
+Many youth who have run away from home end up living in Uganda's largest slum "Kisenyi."
 Three of these youth travelled two hours by foot to the Niteo Resource Centre to receive free education.
 Samuel is pictured in the plaid shirt.

 Dates: March 2009-Currently